Davidson Center is a magnificent archaeological park near the Western Wall in the Old City of Jerusalem, with findings

 Adjacent to the Western Wall lies an impressive archaeological park.
 The park contains artifacts from different periods: the First and Second Temple periods, the Byzantine Muslim period, the ancient Crusades period, and others.
 The most exciting findings are the city walls from the First Temple period, the steps leading up to the Temple, the original street from the time of the Second Temple period, shops, ritual baths, and more.
 The Davidson Center is a museum within the archaeological park, with presentations and exhibitions related to findings from the site.
 You can watch a video about the pilgrims that will bring you back in time.
 Also, a virtual model with a local guide will take you on a journey in time to the Second Temple days.

 Note: unless stated otherwise, all quotes were taken from the official site.

 There are many names for this site.
 Some call it Davidson Center, and others name it Ophel Archaeological Garden, Jerusalem Archaeological Park, or simply Archaeological Park.
 All these names refer to the same place.
-More specifically, different parts of the same site.
+More precisely, different parts of the same site.
 And further, in the post, we will explain the names.

-Jerusalem Archaeological Park is located within the Old City Of Jerusalem near the Western Wall.
+Jerusalem Archaeological Park is near the Western Wall in the Old City Of Jerusalem.
 Dung Gate is the closest one.
-If you enter the Dung gate and walk along Batei Mahase street, you will see it to your right.
+You will see it to your right if you enter the Dung gate and walk along Batei Mahase Street.
 But the main entrance is beneath Batei Mahase street.
 You will have to walk in the opposite direction to Ma’alot Ha-Rav Shlomo Goren street and take the stairs down.

 Note: you can click on the map to enlarge it.